ceosss/coding/README.md

 # Coding
 Questions solved from Various Coding websites viz.
-HackerRank, HackerEarth, CodeChef, CodingNinja and other websites.
+HackerRank, HackerEarth, CodeChef, CodeForces, Leetcode and other websites.
 This repository also contains Questions from various offline and onsite competitions.
 Programs that we find in the competitions and some brainstorming questions